 We're going to walk from the town of Selçuk to the ancient city of Ephesus.
 This is a pleasant stroll of maybe two kilometers with plenty to see along the way.

-Here's the view from the rooftop terrace of the ANZ guesthouse.
+Here's the view from the rooftop terrace of a guesthouse.
 The Temple of Artemis, one of the Seven Wonders of the Ancient World, is visible a short distance away.
 See the column in front of the clump of trees?
 That's the first destination.

 The Aegean coast is off in the distance, maybe 10-12 km straight away.